Our postgraduate community

 Your student experience

-As a Psychology student, you will be part of a thriving and diverse community within the School of Philosophy, Psychology and Language Sciences (PPLS).
-Students are invited to join WhatsApp and/or Discord groups to connect with fellow classmates, and our Psychology society, PsychSoc, organises regular events throughout the year.
+As a Philosophy student, you will be part of a thriving and diverse community within the School of Philosophy, Psychology and Language Sciences (PPLS).
+Students are invited to join WhatsApp and/or Discord groups to connect with fellow classmates, and our Philosophy society, one of the oldest student societies in the UK, organises regular events throughout the year.

-With around 80 students across all our psychology MSc programmes, there are plenty of opportunities to meet new people, develop your subject-area knowledge and have fun in a welcoming and supportive environment.
+With around 40 students studying our on-campus programmes and approximately 30 studying online, there are plenty of opportunities to meet new people, develop your subject-area knowledge and have fun in a welcoming and supportive environment.

 Life after graduation